 CAT #: FLT3 ITD MRD

-FLT3 ITD MRD Testing by NGS
+AML – FLT3 ITD MRD Assay

 Description of Test:

-To track and identify previously detected FLT3 ITD mutations in post treatment follow up samples, a multiplex master mix targeting the juxtamembrane domain of the FLT3 gene is used to amplify DNA extracted from a patient sample.
+To track and identify previously detected FLT3 ITD mutations in post-treatment follow-up samples, a multiplex master mix targeting the juxtamembrane domain of the FLT3 gene is used to amplify DNA extracted from a patient sample.

-MRD detection by Next-Generation Sequencing has demonstrated utility in predicting clinical outcomes and in generating clinically actionable results allowing early intervention, confirmation of disease status prior to transplant, and increased confidence in remission status.
+MRD detection by Next-Generation Sequencing has demonstrated utility in predicting clinical outcomes and in generating clinically actionable results, allowing early intervention, confirmation of disease status prior to transplant, and increased confidence in remission status.